DataDog/pupernetes/README.md

 ### Hyperkube versions

-`pupernetes` can start several Kubernetes versions with the flag `--hyperkube-version=1.9.3`.
+`pupernetes` can start a specific Kubernetes version with the flag `--hyperkube-version=1.9.3`.

-This is the current supported versions:
+These are the current supported versions:
 - [x] 1.11
 - [x] 1.10
 - [x] 1.9